-- WNYC ARCHIVES: Full audio and photos from the rally, along with historical background from the WNYC archives.
+- WNYC ARCHIVES: Full unedited audio and photos from the rally, along with historical background.

 - THE GERMAN-AMERICAN BUND CHARTS: A series of charts created by the German-American Bund as propaganda and archived at the Franklin D. Roosevelt Library.

 - THE MEMORY PALACE: “The Year Hank Greenberg Hit 58 Home Runs.”
-A podcast story about a brawl outside of the Garden that night.
+Gripping podcast about a brawl outside of The Garden that night.

 - RADIO DIARIES: “When Nazis Took Manhattan.”
 Terrific NPR podcast about the rally.

-- RETROPOD: “In 1939, the ‘American Hitler’ Took the Stage at Madison Square Garden.”
-A podcast story from The Washington Post about Fritz Kuhn, the leader of the Nazi group called the German-American Bund.
+- RETROPOD: Podcast story from The Washington Post about Fritz Kuhn, the leader of the Nazi group called the German-American Bund.

-- PROTEST FLYER: There were thousand of protestors outside, some of whom handed out this flyer which ends with the chilling statement: “Don’t wait for the concentration camps — Act now!”
+- PROTEST FLYER: Thousands of protestors gathered outside the rally, some of whom handed out this flyer.
+Note the final chilling statement: “Don’t wait for the concentration camps — Act now!”

 Click here to view the full image.